Scleritis

 How is scleritis diagnosed?

-First line treatment should be aimed at quieting inflammation quickly.
-Antibiotic or antiviral therapy can be used when an infectious cause is shown or even highly suspected, along with topical corticosteroids for some infections (never fungus).
+First-line treatment should aim to rapidly control inflammation.
+Antibiotic or antiviral therapy can be used when an infectious cause is shown or even highly suspected, along with topical corticosteroids for some infections (never fungal infections).
 For non-infectious causes, oral or topical corticosteroids can be used, as well as oral or topical non-steroidal anti-inflammatory drugs (NSAIDs).
 Periocular corticosteroid injection is a debated subject, as some fear that areas of necrosis are at higher risk for melt and perforation, though evidence suggests that treatment of non-necrotizing scleritis with injections is effective.
-Intravenous steroids can also be used.
-Of course, dependence on steroid therapy should be avoided due to complications of long term steroid use.
+Intravenous steroids can also be used in very severe cases.
+Of course, long-term corticosteroid therapy should be avoided due to its ocular and systemic serious adverse effects.

-Systemic therapy, by mouth, injection, or intravenous infusion, is necessary to treat chronic or recurrent scleritis.
-Immunomodulatory therapy, utilizing a step-ladder approach, can be used effectively for non-infectious scleritis, with regular monitoring for blood work and side effects.
+Immunomodulatory therapy (IMT) is the mainstay of treatment for chronic or recurrent non-infectious scleritis.
+IMT requires regular monitoring of blood counts, as well as kidney and liver function, along with surveillance for other systemic adverse effects.
 Surgery to repair perforated sclera, or bolster dangerously thinned sclera, can be done with prepared scleral grafts, or other similar available sterile tissue.

 • Educational Audio